Why is my child refusing to speak my language?

 Another problem is a ‘rebellion’ which appears in many bilingual children and teenagers.
 The child may start to display a negative attitude towards the heritage language and may not want to use it even with their parents.
 Very often the child then tries to “force” other members of the family to use the majority language at home.
 Such a ‘rebellion’ does not necessarily have a linguistic motivation, it can be a form of rebellion connected to searching for one’s cultural identity.
 At this time, it is important that parents and families present their positive attitude towards both languages to show that they are equally important (that the heritage language is not in any way less valuable).
 Parents can also try talking with the child about bilingualism, asking about the way s/he feels, discussing challenges the child may face and discussing the benefits of speaking two languages.

 Parents should also be aware of the possibility of speech development impairments.
-If you notice that your child does not speak at all (in any language) or does not want to speak in specific situations, or you just have any doubts about his/her language development, it is always worth consulting a speech and language therapist that work with multilingual children.
+If you notice that your child does not speak at all (in any language) or does not want to speak in specific situations, or you just have any doubts about his/her language development, it is always worth consulting a speech and language therapist who works with multilingual children.